Aeolson/Paper_VMPC/README.md

 # Paper_VMPC
-The paper for "Variable-Horizon Model Predictive Control for Switched Systems"
+The paper "Variable-Horizon Model Predictive Control for Switched Systems" Link for arXiv is coming